marcopennekamp/lore/specification/expressions.md

 ##### Nesting Returns

 Returns cannot be nested in top-level expressions that are not at the **top-level of a function**.
-For example, the following code is illegal:
+For example, the following code is *illegal*:

 ```
 function foo(): String = {